Classic Inca Trail to Machu Picchu Itinerary

 |Trek||Possible Starting Locations|

 RETURNING TO CUSCO

 Leaving Machu Picchu requires a lot of logistics, which are all included in your tour.

 - From Machu Picchu to Aguas Calientes, you will take a 25-minute bus down to the village.
-Buses are first come first serve and run all day.
+Buses first come first served and run all day.

-- You will take a train from Aguas Calientes to Ollantaytambo or Poroy.
-Your guide will give you your train tickets with train time.
+- You will take the train from Aguas Calientes to Ollantaytambo or Poroy.
+Your guide will give you your train tickets with the train time.
 Make sure you get to the platform 30 minutes ahead of time.

 * Train from Aguas Calientes to Ollantaytambo is 2 hours